Dashi-Media/easy-pricing-tables-free/readme.txt

 This problem is due to tables being responsive instead of fixed width.
 You can fix it by adding manual linebreaks for your features.
 <br/><br/> results in one linebreak.

-= I want to change my colors for each individual column = This currently isn't supported in the user interface.
+= I want to change the design for each individual column = This currently isn't supported in the user interface.
 However, each column has its own unique HTML class that can be modified using a css class selector.

 *	Class of the first column: ptp-col-id-0
 *	Class of the second column: ptp-col-id-1
 *	Class of the third column: ptp-col-id-2
+*	etc...

+= How do I change the design of individual feature rows? = This currently isn't supported in the user interface.
+However, each feature row has its own unique HTML class that can be modified using a css class selector.

+*	Class of the first feature row: ptp-row-id-0
+*	Class of the second feature row: ptp-row-id-1
+*	Class of the third feature row: ptp-row-id-2
 *	etc...

 = I want to adjust my column width =